 What to expect before and after each treatment session?

 Interested in HIFU?

-HIFU is one of the recent technologies introduced for the treatment of fibroids without the need for invasive surgery.
-As an experienced gynaecologist who believes in minimally invasive techniques for improved health outcomes, A/Prof Fong is one of the few specialists in Singapore who has been trained in the HIFU procedure.
+HIFU is one of the latest advancements in the treatment of fibroids and adenomyosis.
+As a highly experienced and skilled gynaecologist who believes in minimally invasive techniques for improved health outcomes for women, A/Prof Fong is one of the few specialists in Singapore who has been trained and qualified to perform the HIFU procedure.